• Skip to primary navigation

 JAMES MAY: OUR MAN IN JAPAN

-If you want to see a number of unique places to visit in Japan AND enjoy some funny humor you’ll love James May: Our Man in Japan.
+If you want to see several unique places to visit in Japan AND enjoy some funny humor you’ll love James May: Our Man in Japan.

 This travel documentary takes viewers from northern Japan to southern Japan featuring activities of samurai sword-making, karaoke, Kanamara Matsuri fertility festival, sumo wrestling, a traditional tea ceremony, and viewing the Shiki-shima luxury train where tickets cost $3,000-$10,000!